SuperX612/GLAD/README.md

 The whole attack process can be composed of three phases:

-- Optimize the model output to invert cross-entropy by optimization-based technology.
+- Reconstruct the model outputs by optimization-based technology.
-- Disaggregate the feature map input into the last fully-connected layer from the averaged gradients by the obtained model output.
-- Generate the private training data by inputting the separated feature map into the pre-trained generator which generates the data according to the feature map.
+- Invert the obtained model outputs back to the model inputs.

 <img src="./readme_files/overview.png" alt="overview" style="zoom: 10%;" />